SigmazGFX/1-4_Controller/README.md

 First Run:

 When the controller is turned on for the first time it will run a quick test to se if it has been programmed with a passcode.
-If no custom passcode has been programmed it will program itself with the default passcode (1-2-3-4).
+If no custom passcode has been programmed it will program itself with the default passcode (A-B-C-D).

 You can now use the device as it is.
-When you press buttons 1-2-3-4 you will see the LED at D13 turn off for 5 seconds and then turn back on.
+When you press buttons A-B-C-D you will see the LED at D13 turn off for 5 seconds and then turn back on.
 A correct passcode has been entered!

 Setting a Passcode:
 Some people may wish to change the passcode to something else, or utilize more than 4 buttons.
-You may enter up to 18 total button presses from any of the 8 buttons in any order. (i.e. 162853644212531687)
+You may enter up to 18 total button presses from any of the 8 buttons in any order.

-To program a custom passcode press and hold buttons connected to D2, D3, & D5 and then power up the controller.
+To program a custom passcode press and hold buttons connected to A, B, & D and then power up the controller.
 The LED at D13 will start out illuminated and then will turn off.
 At this time you will release the buttons/switches.
 In 3 seconds the LED at D13 will flash rapidly(20x) indicating that the controller is switching into programming mode.